Skip to Content

 Is My RV Battery Required to Run the 12V System When My RV is Plugged In?

 Thanks to the job your converter is doing, you may not need to have a battery connected to run the 12V system when your RV is plugged into electricity.
-Some converters can work without one in the system (the separately supply 12V DC to the RV’s electrical system).
+Some converters can work without one in the system (they separately supply 12V DC to the RV’s electrical system).

 However, if you want your RV battery/batteries to charge while you’re plugged into shore power, your battery system does need to be connected.